About this listing

 COMFORTABLE, AFFORDABLE TOWN HOUSE WITH VIEWS >>

-The 18th century town house has just been renovated and features a loggia with a kitchen and rare views of the towers of the ducal palace, the so-called Duché.
+The 18th century town house has just been renovated in February 2017 and features a loggia with a kitchen and rare views of the towers of the ducal palace, the so-called Duché.

-Apart from the loggia, the house has a comfortable first floor sitting room, a bedroom with a toilet and sink on the second floor, and a wet room with shower, storage and a washing machine.
+Apart from the loggia, the house has an elegant first floor sitting room, a bedroom with quality mattress double bed, a toilet and sink on the second floor, and a wet room with travertin shower cubicle, storage and a washing machine.